Stream N’ Chill: Good for Her, Part One - Calexico Chronicle

 Scottish experimental filmmaker Margaret Tait didn’t want to abide by the “grammar of film” when she trained her camera on her mother, Ga, and allowed a series of quiet moments to speak for themselves.
 So often, when deconstructing a film, we are quick to remind ourselves and viewers that nothing in cinema is coincidental — rarely do filmmakers spontaneously shoot something for the sake of it.
 Yet, in Tait’s film, the shooting is arguably instinctive to reflect her subject’s youthful abandon.
 Dialogue is used sparingly, and long shots draw attention to minute details such as the way Ga holds her teacup to how she intently reads.
 Through the short cinematic portrait of Ga, Tait speaks to all women — those in, nearing and distant from the latter years of life, showing that even if their step is a bit burdened and their hands less nimble, curiosity and the will to live are always present.
 Always.

-Miranda Montenegro is an El Centro resident, a graduate of Southwest High School, and a March 2020 graduate of University of California Los Angeles with a Bachelor of Arts degree in English and concentration in Film, Television and Digital Media.
-Montenegro, who has interned at Sony Pictures Entertainment, Montecito Picture Company/Ghost Corps Inc., and Focus TV Network, has written and directed a couple of short films and is currently applying to graduate film school.
+Miranda Montenegro a Mexican-American filmmaker.
+She is an El Centro resident, a graduate of Southwest High School, and a March 2020 graduate of University of California Los Angeles with a Bachelor of Arts degree in English and concentration in Film, Television and Digital Media.
+Montenegro has interned at Sony Pictures Entertainment, Montecito Picture Company/Ghost Corps Inc., and Focus TV Network.